albertattard/spring-boot-camp/docs/02-data/04-env.md

       This is where the integration test files will be saved.

-   1. Define the new gradle task
+   1. Define the new Gradle task

       ```groovy
       task integrationTest(type: Test) {